Prashant-ambati/Swiftstock/README.md

 ## 🚦 Getting Started
 1. Open this folder in Xcode
-2. Add a new SwiftUI iOS project (or let the AI scaffold it for you)
+2. Add a new SwiftUI iOS project (or use the provided files)
 3. Start building your smart inventory!

 ---

-**Impress recruiters.
-Declutter your life.
+**Declutter your life.
 Power the resale economy.**